-- 1.22 Network Rail is proposing to change the balance of activities so that it undertakes more refurbishment, partial renewals and maintenance work.
+1.27 Network Rail's SBPs proposed changing the balance of activities so that it undertakes more refurbishment, partial renewals and maintenance work.
 By not focusing exclusively on full-scale conventional renewals, Network Rail believes it can intervene in more of its assets and still maintain safety levels.
-We challenged them to demonstrate the effectiveness of this approach and to show that it had the necessary capability to deliver its proposed re-balanced work bank.
-Network Rail said that it was incorporating the experiences of CP5, where necessity has prompted an enhanced emphasis on refurbishment activities due to the deferral of many planned renewals.
-In some assets, this is now well established for example partial renewal of switches and crossings (S&C). - 1.23 Network Rail acknowledged that in other assets, such as signalling, there was greater uncertainty about the effectiveness of life-extending works.
-During 2018 it is drawing up an improved strategy for prioritised corrective actions, incorporating lessons learned from CP5.
+We challenged Network Rail during our review to demonstrate the effectiveness of this approach and to show that it had the necessary capability to deliver its proposed re-balanced work bank.
+Network Rail said that it was incorporating the experiences of CP5, where

+- necessity has prompted an enhanced emphasis on refurbishment activities due to the deferral of many planned renewals.
+In some assets, this is now well established for example partial renewal of switches and crossings (S&C). - 1.28 Network Rail acknowledged that in other assets, such as signalling, there was greater uncertainty about the effectiveness of life-extending works.
+During the remainder of 2018 it is drawing up an improved strategy for prioritised corrective actions, incorporating lessons learned from CP5.
 Effectiveness of refurbishment and life-extending works is an area where Network Rail will have to target its assurance efforts throughout CP6 monitoring and revising plans as necessary.
 Network Rail must focus on effective implementation of its risk control framework, as necessary mitigation where constrained funding prevents wider asset renewal.
 The importance of securing this improvement becomes amplified in subsequent control periods, if sub-optimal renewal activity volumes continue to challenge the sustainability both of asset condition and risk control.